maanavshah/stock-market-india/README.md

 # stock-market-india
-A npm package which fetches data from bombay & national stock exchange and provides an api to access it.
+A npm package which fetches data from Bombay & National Stock Exchange and provides an API to access it.

 ## National Stock Exchange (NSE) API